andy-guttridge/song-mates/README.md

 - *'As a user I can be confident that my profile will only be visible to registered users so that my details can only be accessed by potential collaborators registered with the site.'*

     This user story was implemented, however in testing the site it became apparent that making profiles visible to non-authenticated users could serve to increase engagement and interest, leading to more registrations and a richer pool of potential collaborators.
 Implementation of this user story was  un-done, however a priority for future development would be giving users the option to hide their profiles from non-authenticated users.
+- *As a user, I can see an option to cancel pending connection requests on profiles of users to whom I have sent a request so that I can change my mind if I no longer feel I might wish to collaorate with them.*

+    This was implemented in a slightly different way.
+The user story suggests that a button to directly cancel an outgoing collaboration request should be visible on the relevant user profile, however during development it was felt that providing a button indicating both outgoing and incoming pending collaboration requests and linking to an overview of such requests would be more logical and user friendly.
 - *As a user I can see a list of my current connections and access their profiles so that I can evaluate their usefulness.*

     It was originally envisaged that this user story would be implemented with a separate navbar link to a list of current collaborators, however during development it was realised that incorporating a simple checkbox into the search form to allow users to display only their current collaborators and further narrow the search if desired would simplify the user experience and reduce site complexity.